AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 Transfer execution to the offset specified by _source_.
 Offset is measured in instructions.
 Negative offsets can be used to move jump backward, positive offsets to jump forward, or 0 to execute the JRO instruction again.

-### Overall Node Behavior

-Nodes are evaluted starting at the upper left, moving left to right, and advancing down one row and returning to the left edge upon reaching the end of a row.
-This leads to the behavior or using ANY as a destination.